 November 4th, 2016 our 40 year old farm store was burned down.
 It was financially, emotionally and mentally devastating.
 If we were going to survive we had to immediately investigate every possible option for rebuilding.

 We looked into renting contractor trailers to use as a store temporarily.
 We looked into pole barns, steel buildings, sheds and came up with designs for rebuilding on the site of our old store.
-Unfortunately ever possible solution came with a hefty price tag and a host of other challenges.
+Unfortunately every possible solution came with a hefty price tag and a host of other challenges.

 In an effort to utilize buildings we already had we came up with beautiful plans to rehabilitate our hundred year old barn.
 This too had a hefty price tag.
 In spite of our efforts to shore up the structure of the barn the harsh winter winds were too much for the long neglected structure.
 As much as Bejan wanted to save the old barn it was just too costly.
 Between the high cost of rehabilitation and pressure from our insurance company we were forced to demolish the frail structures.

 Meanwhile, having spent all year weighing options, without a long term solution in place we had to get ready for the coming harvest.
 We purchased a mobile kitchen so we could start making cider donuts in time for the Harvest of 2017.
 After many late nights and some creative problem solving we managed to reconfigure our cider press operation and make room for a small “temporary” retail space in our production building.

 Having all of our operations under one roof proved to be a very efficient and effective solution so we started considering making our temporary store into a more permanent solution.
 With an unused cold storage room adjacent to our temporary store we started devising plans to re-purpose the cold storage room into what would become our permanent retail location.